avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 <figure><img src="../.gitbook/assets/Group 125 (1).png" alt="" width="563"><figcaption><p>Figure 12.3: testintmath's dependency graph</p></figcaption></figure>

 In this graph, nodes represent files, and directed edges represent dependencies.
-Each file with dependencies—known as a _argets_—is labeled with the commands to build it.
+Each file with dependencies—known as a _target_—is labeled with the commands to build it.
 Our program has three targets: the executable testintmath, and the object files `testintmath.o` and `intmath.o`.
 For convinience, they're  circled in red.

 Translating this dependency graph into a Makefile is remarkably straightforward.
 We create what is known as a _dependency rule_ for each target in the dependency graph.
 Dependency rules have the following syntax: